Lovasz-Akos/AFP-CheeseWebshop-uni/Doc/Requirement Specification.md

 # 2. Current State

-We're a small cheese store in Eger, where we sell a wide vareity of cheeses from all around the world.
-During the past 6 years we've been gradually expanding our selection, and our expertise in the field.
-However, the demand for high quality import cheese, especially ones with italian and greek origins.
-To keep up with the demand, as well as expand our ability to serve even more customers who may not be able to visit our shop locally, we decided to create a website where you can browse our offerings and order cheese to be delivered right into the customer's hands.
+We have studied the market for the last year and it is quite obvious that there is a market gap for a quality, accessible webshop that offers a wide vareity of cheesees.
+To meet this need in the market, we decided to create a website where you can browse our offerings and order cheese to be delivered right into the customer's hands.

 # 3. Scope